 Celiac is an autoimmune disease and not an allergy.
 People with celiac have an autoimmune response to gluten, a protein that can be found in wheat, rye, barley, malt, or oats.
 The body attacks itself because it sees even small traces of gluten as an invader.
 Even if someone with celiac doesn’t feel sick, the intestinal tract is damaged when gluten is consumed.

-MORE GOOD NEWS: Finally being diagnosed is the first step to being healthy.
+Finally being diagnosed is the first step to being healthy!!
 Most people see doctors for an average of 6-10 years before the doctor finally tests for celiac.
-It is estimated that 1% of the US population has celiac yet 83% remain undiagnosed.
+It is estimated that at least 1% of the US population has celiac yet 83% remain undiagnosed.
 By just changing the foods eaten, a person with celiac can avoid all symptoms!
 No medicines are required.
 Celiac requires a lifelong management of a strict GF diet, but once find your new go-to foods and approaches, it stops being so all-consuming.

-Symptoms are different for all celiacs.
-Gluten damages the intestinal tract and can cause diarrhea, constipation, vomiting, reduced physical growth, reduced ability to absorb nutrition, anemia, reduced ability for the brain to focus, lactose intolerance, increased rate of cancers, infertility, and more.
+Gluten damages the intestinal tract and can cause diarrhea, constipation, vomiting, reduced physical growth, reduced ability to absorb nutrition, anemia, reduced ability for the brain to focus, lactose intolerance, increased rate of cancers, infertility, loss of consciousness, and more.
 It may make potty training more difficult, and cause accidents beyond the child’s control.
 Some people diagnosed with celiac are asymptomatic but still need to be just as careful!